-Little Hands Learning Center students are exposed to two foreign languages - Mandarin and Spanish.
-The Spanish immersion program is available for all students 6 weeks of age to 6 years and Mandarin is provided for all students three years of age to six years of age.
+Little Hands Learning Center students are exposed to a foreign languages - Spanish.
+The Spanish immersion program is available for all students 6 weeks of age to 6 years.

 Foreign language learning is a cognitive problem solving activity and studies have shown repeatedly that foreign language learning increases critical thinking skills, creativity and the flexibility of the mind in young children.
 Children that learn a foreign language also typically score higher on standardized test and have increased mathematical skills development.